Massachusett: Early subsistence

 The Massachusett occupied fertile flatlands.
 Men and women cleared fields first by burning trees, then by removing stumps.
 Women grew food crops, but men were involved in tobacco cultivation.
 Women used clamshell hoes.
 Women cultivated crops such as northern flint corn, called weachimineash in Massachusett, a variety of brands, squashes, and pumpkins.
 They planted corn in mounds, then planted beans that grew up the cornstalks, and finally the cucurbits, which protected roots and discouraged weeds.
 This companion planting method is called the Three Sisters.

 Other regional plant foods included grapes, strawberries, blackberries, currants, cherries, plums, raspberries, acorns, hickory nuts, chestnuts, butternuts, and leafy greens and pseudocereals such as chenopods.
+Some of the most well known foods eaten were Nasaump which was a cornmeal porridge.

 Massachusett people lived in conditional sedentary villages built along rivers.
 Families lived in domed houses, called wétu in Massachusett.
 The base structure of curved wooden support beams was covered with woven mats in the winter or chestnut bark in the summer.
 Inside, possessions were stored in hemp dogbane bags and baskets of all sizes.
 Men carved wooden bowls and spoons as dining utensils.

 Water transport was by both either carved dugout canoes and birchbark canoes.